 Exploration is common in new and younger dogs as they will want to know how everything in your home works.
 For instance.

 However, your dog will stop this habit as it grows older.

 Grass provides roughage that is necessary for your dog’s digestion system, as well as fiber.
 Your dog’s commercial food may not contain these nutrients and thus the need for eating grass.
-However, this has also been a controversy with scientists shedding light to this assumption.
+However, this has also been a controversy with scientists shedding light on this assumption.

 In various studies, dogs eating grass is not associated with any dietary deficiency, rather more of your dog’s nature among other causes.
-This was as a result of lack of evidence pointing to this theory.
+This was as a result of a lack of evidence pointing to this theory.

 Like correcting any behavioral problem in dogs, you must always determine the grass-root of the problem.
 If you notice your dog eating grass, you should monitor him in order to determine the leading causes.

 However, dog eating grass can barely be linked to behavioral vice in dogs, given that they do it because of their nature; scavenger.
 However, due to the domestication of dogs, we have been able to identify the causes of behaviors and the contributing factors.